Name, title & company name?

 Why did you choose KPMG Small Business Accounting?

 As I’m in the technology business, I needed an accounting firm that was going to take a progressive approach to our accounting.
-I felt that KPMG was an accounting firms that embraced technology, but also understood the global construction industry.
+I felt that KPMG was an accounting firms that embraced technology.
 I envision high growth for my platform so need the right infrastructure in place to absorb the speed and scale of the business’s eventual growth.

 How have KPMG Small Business Accounting and your dedicated KPMG accountant helped you?

 My time is really valuable at the moment and in these early phases, as I’m learning, I need quite a bit of hand holding.
 My dedicated accountant has made things really straight forward, not to mention the fact that the accounting technology that underpins the service is so easy to use.

 My dad has been an invaluable resource to me in the setup phase of this business.
 His commercial acumen and advice have been key to me starting up the right way and remaining objective.
 I also draw a lot of inspiration from Elon Musk who I believe is a pioneer for manoeuvring his businesses from web-technologies to things that have a tangible impact in real the world.

 What are two industry specific challenges your business is facing?